gmbcode/TBotDiscord/README.md

 ### Task Categories and Priorities
 - Organize tasks with custom categories
 - Set priorities to focus on important tasks
-- Filter and view tasks by category or priority

 ## Troubleshooting